This Holiday Vegan Lentil Oat Loaf is the perfect main or side dish for a big gathering. It’s full of flavor and nutrition, so it’s a winner.

-I love that this recipe includes plenty of greens and other veggies that get water-sauteed before getting mixed with the lentils and oats.
-Rip’s recipe calls for spinach but I used kale instead:
+This recipe includes plenty of greens and other veggies that get lightly-sauteed before getting mixed with the lentils and oats.

-This recipe makes two loaves, one of which can be frozen and then de-frosted and baked at a later date:
+This recipe makes two loaves, one of which can be frozen and then de-frosted and baked at a later date.
+This is what they look like when they’re ready to be baked or frozen.

 - 1 large onion, chopped